Knowledge Hub

 AgentEnsure that the scope of your authority is made clear, preferably in writing.
 Always bear in mind that if you are acting as a director of a company, you may be liable for the loss incurred by the company if you enter into a transaction on the company’s behalf without the relevant authority, including if you are a party in your own right to the transaction.

 PrincipalEnsure that the scope of the agent’s authority is made clear, preferably in writing.
 Review your relationship and the scope of the agent’s authority on a regular basis to ensure that there has been no change.
-Major transactions should always receive board approval prior to the documents being signed and authorisation given by the board as to who can enter into the documents on behalf of the company.
+Major transactions should always receive board approval prior to the documents being signed, and the board should give authorisation as to who can enter into the documents on behalf of the company.

 What next?